 a1.
 Commencement Board action on complaint.
 Upon entry of a finding of When the board considers a complaint for which there is a probable cause finding under ACJA § 7-201.27(C) by the probable cause evaluator and review of the recommendation of the division director pursuant to subsection (H)(5)(c), the board may:

 a.
-Determine that the licensee committed acts of unprofessional conduct or violations appropriate for commence formal disciplinary proceedings discipline.;
+Determine that the licensee committed acts of unprofessional conduct or violations appropriate for commence disciplinary proceedings discipline.;

 b.
-In matters in which the board determines that formal discipline is appropriate based on licensee’s conviction, proof of conviction is conclusive evidence of licensee’s guilt of the crime, and the sole issue for the board is the nature and extent of sanctions.
+In matters in which the board determines that discipline is appropriate based on licensee’s conviction, proof of conviction is conclusive evidence of licensee’s guilt of the crime, and the sole issue for the board is the nature and extent of sanctions;

 c.
-Issue an order imposing formal sanctions; and
+Issue an order imposing sanctions; and

 d.
 Order the preparation of a formal statement of charges.

 b2.
-Formal discipline.
+Discipline.
 Decision of the Board.
 On review of the recommendation of the division director, the board may resolve the complaint through formal disciplinary proceedings and impose informal and formal sanctions pursuant to subsection (H)(24)(a) and (b) or may take other actions pursuant to this section.
 The board, pursuant to subsection (D)(5)(c)(1)(f)(iv) shall order the preparation of the documents necessary to commence formal disciplinary proceedings.
 The board may make procedural determinations to consolidate or sever any formal disciplinary matter pursuant to (D)(5)(c)(2)(e).
 The provisions of subsections (H)(24) and (H)(25) apply to the decision and order of the board.
 Formal disciplinary proceedings:

 (1) Provide the certificate holder the right to a hearing, pursuant to subsection (H)(12)(c);